banq/jivejdon/readme.md

  @OnCommand("postReplyMessageCommand") annotation is a command handler in pub-sub model from jdonframework, it can make this method executed in a single-writer pattern - no blocked, no lock, high concurrent. only one thread/process invoking this update method.

- "eventSourcing.addReplyMessage" will send a Domain Event to infrastructure layer such as Repository. with this pub-sub model from jdonframework, no dependencies to infrastructure, databases, other stuff.
+ "eventSourcing.addReplyMessage" will send a Domain Event to infrastructure layer such as Repository. with the pub-sub model of jdonframework, make domain no dependencies to infrastructure, databases, other stuff.